Port Arthur, Texas

 What is the Water Quality in Port Arthur, Texas?

-Compared to other US cities over 50,000, Port Arthur water quality ranks in the lower-middle range for contamination excluding Lead.
+Compared to other US cities, Port Arthur water quality ranks in the middle range for contamination excluding Lead.

 Most of their 22 contaminants have cancer-causing attributes.

 - Chloroform is at extremely high levels: 32x health guidelines.

 - Chlorite is also at high levels: 13x health guidelines.

 Let’s look closer at what’s in Port Arthur water.